 Trash and recycling receptacles will be provided for anyone on-site to properly dispose of waste.
 The designated grounds manager will visually sweep the parcel and collect any waste that was not properly disposed of at the end of each day.
-During this daily property check, the culvert will be inspected to ensure proper functionality, all areas of vegetation will be inspected to ensure they are not overgrown, and all access roads and parking areas will be inspected to ensure they are in good order.
-The necessary equipment to maintain the property to the county ordinance standards will be on hand, stored in the existing home until the processing facility can be built.
-Bathrooms will be provided through ADA compliant portable toilets.
-Once the processing facility can be built, a building permit will be submitted proposing ADA compliant restrooms.
+During this daily property check, all areas of vegetation will be inspected to ensure they are not overgrown, and all access roads and parking areas will be inspected to ensure they are in good order.
+The necessary equipment to maintain the property to the county ordinance standards will be on hand, stored in the processing facility.
+Once the permit is approved, ADA compliant restrooms will be built within the processing facility.